Tips to Avoid Problem Tenants in your Rental Property

 Having the right tenants in your property can truly make a huge difference in your ability to succeed in owning investment rental property.
 While problem renters can definitely exhibit some warning signs, there are some problem renters who are quite adept at getting past landlords.
 As a result, it is important to understand that you simply cannot always rely on your first impression of a prospective tenant in order to determine whether they will be responsible and reliable.

 There are some tips you can use; however, in order to avoid tenants which could prove to be difficult.

 First, always have prospective tenants complete a rental application.
 The application should be in writing and should provide you with the information you need to make a decision regarding renting the property.
-Along those lines; however, you need to make sure that you always follow laws, such as the Fair Housing Act.
+Along those lines; however, you need to make decking maintenance to make sure that you always follow laws, such as the Fair Housing Act.
 Discriminating against prospective renters is against the law and could land you in quite a bit of trouble.
 You are not allowed to deny someone the ability to rent your property based on religion, race, etc. By following the Fair Housing Act, you can make sure that you do not violate any discrimination laws.